5 of Your Herbal Questions Answered with Herb Pharm

 How do you take herbs?

-Herbs can be taken in different forms (learn more in our Forms [INSERT LINK TO OTHER THIRLBY ARTICLE] article).
+Herbs can be taken in different forms, which you can learn more about in our Forms article.
 When taking any type of herb, you should always follow the instructions of the specific product.
 It’s important to research herbs through a reputable source and remember to let your health-care practitioner know when adding any herbs to your daily protocol.
 If you don’t have one, you can find an herbalist or naturopathic doctor in your area through the American Herbalists Guild or the American Association of Naturopathic Physicians.

 How long does it take for herbs to work?